eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 # Both executables need to be linked to the idl data type library and
 # the ddsc API library.
-target_link_libraries(HelloworldPublisher HelloWorldData_lib CycloneDDS::ddsc) target_link_libraries(HelloworldSubscriber HelloWorldData_lib CycloneDDS::ddsc)
+target_link_libraries(HelloworldPublisher HelloWorldData_lib CycloneDDS::ddsc)
+target_link_libraries(HelloworldSubscriber HelloWorldData_lib CycloneDDS::ddsc)
 ```

 To build a Cyclone based application you need to link your business code with:

 1) the `ddsc` library that contains the DDS API that the application needs.

 2) the helper functions and structures that represent your datatypes.
-These helpers are generated by the Cyclone pre-compiler IDL can be accessed through the Cmake (`idlc_generate`) call that takes as input the idl file (e.g `HelloWorld.idl`) and package the datatyped helpers in a library (e.g `HelloWorldData_lib`).
+These helpers are generated by the Cyclone pre-compiler IDL can be accessed through the CMake (`idlc_generate`) call that takes as input the idl file (e.g `HelloWorld.idl`) and package the datatyped helpers in a library (e.g `HelloWorldData_lib`).

 The `idlc_generate` call makes use of the DDS IDLC-compiler how generated the helpers' functions and structures.